 The final purpose is that I want answers.

 A lot of things happened in my 2011.
-Social judgment says I’m not supposed to talk about it.
+Social convention says I’m not supposed to talk about it.
 Silence doesn’t help, especially when people keep asking, and won’t respect “privacy” and “no”.
 I understand why they don’t respect it; I don’t approve, but I understand.
-If you still want to know, here it is–it’s neither pretty nor simple.
+If you still want to know, here it is—it’s neither pretty nor simple.

-There’s never a good time to state something potentially damaging.
+Do remember that there’s never a good time to state something potentially damaging.
 There’s always a reason to “not do it”, there’s always “something I can’t disrupt” or “something I can’t risk”.
 There’s always a “better” time to wait for.